Skip to main content

 AI Progress Lives or Dies with Leaders

-Whether these efforts—experimentation, adoption, Trust-building, decision-making under ambiguity—succeed ultimately depends on leadership behavior.
+Whether these efforts—experimentation, adoption, trust-building, decision-making under ambiguity—succeed ultimately depends on leadership behavior.
 Organizations that treat AI as a technical program often struggle with credibility and sustained adoption.
-For progress to accelerate, it’s important for leaders to not only clearly articulate why AI matters to the organization’s strategy to set direction and guardrails.
-Demonstrating the behaviors they want to see within the organization and allowing AI to become something people work with rather than something imposed on them are equally important strategies.
+To accelerate progress, leaders must clearly explain why AI matters to the organization’s strategy, set clear direction and guardrails, model the desired behaviors, and make AI a tool people actively work with rather than something imposed on them.

 What is starting to emerge in AI frontier organizations is greater accountability for those behaviors.
 Leadership expectations around enabling new ways of working are increasingly being tied to performance management, signaling that AI adoption is not a side initiative but a core leadership responsibility.
 Then, AI becomes part of how leaders show up day-to-day.
 HR plays a critical role here in equipping leaders with the language and confidence to lead through ambiguity.